 A nominee director takes on the legal duty of being listed as a company director but doesn’t manage daily activities.
 The nominee director service allows businesses to meet Singapore’s legal needs by appointing a local representative.
 This role ensures companies follow the law without the nominee interfering in decisions.

-Key Responsibilities of a Nominee Director
+Role and Responsibilities of a Nominee Director

 Though they don’t manage the company, a nominee director bears legal responsibility.
 They must ensure the company meets all legal obligations.
 The service provider takes care of statutory filings, attends essential meetings, and oversees regulatory compliance.
 A strong service shields your business from penalties by staying compliant.